MicrosoftLearning/mslearn-openai/Instructions/Exercises/03-generate-images.md

 # Generate images with AI

-In this exercise, you use the the OpenAI DALL-E generative AI model to generate images.
+In this exercise, you use the OpenAI DALL-E generative AI model to generate images.
 You'll develop your app by using Azure AI Foundry and the Azure OpenAI service.

 This exercise takes approximately **30** minutes.